Static sites with Dart

 Thanks to incremental rebuilds, editing and rebuilding the site feels super quick.
 Subjectively, it rebuilds just as as fast and reliable as hugo.
 Dart's build system also cares about deterministic builds a lot, so the output of any incremental build is just what I'd get in a full build.
 With hugo, I sometimes ran into situations where editing some files (e.g. parts of the config) would just be ignored.
 I don't have those problems with Dart's build system at all.

 Running a full build for deployment is noticably slower, but I don't really care about that.
-I deploy like twice a week and firebase deployments are slow anyway.
+I deploy like once a month and build times aren't the bottleneck in that workflow.

 For my Dart website, I run